opencdx/opencdx/opencdx-shipping/README.md

 # OpenCDX Shipping
 > Template Module for an OpenCDX Service.
 Used to quickly setup new services.

+# OpenCDXShippingVendorService Overview

+## 2. DeliveryTracking
+Manages the tracking of deliveries, including delivery ID, order ID, status, start and end timestamps, current location, recipient information, and details of the delivered items.

 ## Docker Image
 opencdx/shipping